norrisaftcc/CTI110_fa23/README.md

 3. Practice using source control

-Currently working on: Module P2
+Currently working on: Module P3 - if elif else